 The CBK Rotterdam foundation was established in 1982.
 CBK Rotterdam set itself the goal of putting the visual arts on the map and supporting the artist in his professional practice.
 In particular through the implementation of the Visual Artists Regulation (BKR) and the Percentage Regulation.
 The Artotheek, which was already established in the 1970s, also ended up at CBK Rotterdam.

 When the BKR ceased in 1987, it was replaced by individual artist grants, an exhibition space and a public art policy was further developed (BKOR).

-The implementation of CBK Rotterdam changed, but the central task remained the stimulation of visual arts and the support of artists.
-Among other things by the start of a Rotterdam exhibition platform on the Nieuwe Binnenweg and later Villa Alckmaer.
+The implementation of CBK Rotterdam changed, but the central task remained the stimulation of visual art and the support of artists.
+This was partly due to the start of a Rotterdam exhibition platform on the Nieuwe Binnenweg and later Villa Alckmaer.
 From 1999 this became TENT.
-TENT moved to Witte de Withstraat 50 and developed into the presentation place for contemporary Rotterdam art.
-On 1 January 2006, CBK Rotterdam - formerly a municipal branch of service - became independent as a foundation with a Supervisory Board.
-In 2013, CBK Rotterdam moved from Nieuwe Binnenweg to Eendrachtsstraat, and Sculpture International Rotterdam moved into the same building.
+TENT took up residence at Witte de Withstraat 50 and developed into the presentation space for Rotterdam contemporary art.
+On January 1, 2006, CBK Rotterdam - previously a municipal branch of service - became independent as a foundation with a Supervisory Board.
+In 2013, CBK Rotterdam moved from Nieuwe Binnenweg to Eendrachtsstraat, and Sculpture International Rotterdam also moved into the same building.